Oregon Plumbing License: How to Become a Certified Plumber in OR

 If you have a license issued by the division, you can renew it online as long as it’s within 45 days of the expiration date.
 You can find the expiration date printed on the front of the license.
 You’ll also receive a renewal notice by mail 45 days before your license expires.

 During each three-year cycle of your license, you’ll need to complete a certain number of hours of continuing education, depending on your specialty.
-The required hours can be 4-24, depending on your license and how long you have had it.
+The required hours can range from 4 to 24, depending on your license and the duration of your license.

 What happens if my plumbing license expires?